Ramon (footballer, born 1995)

-Ramon Menezes Roma (born 3 May 1995), known as Ramon Menezes or Ramon, is a Brazilian footballer who plays as a centre-back for Sport.
+Ramon Menezes Roma (born 3 May 1995), known as Ramon Menezes or Ramon, is a Brazilian footballer who plays as a centre-back for Goiás, on loan from Sport.

 Life and career

 Ramon started his professional career on 6 February 2013, when he played for Bahia de Feira in a Campeonato Baiano match against Jacuipense.
 At that time, Ramon was only 17 years old.
 He, then, went to play two seasons for Bahia de Feira.

 In 2014, Ramon moved to Vitória due to a partnership between the two clubs.
 At first, the defender played at Vitória's U20 team, but at the beginning of 2015, he was promoted to the senior team.
-On 8 March 2015 Ramon debuted for Vitória in a 0-0 draw against Juazeirense.
+On 8 March 2015 Ramon debuted for Vitória in a 0–0 draw against Juazeirense.
 He then gradually became one of the team's starters.
 On April 22, Vitória signed Ramon for four seasons.
 He went to become pivotal in Vitória's Série B campaign that year, which resulted in the club's promotion to Série A.

 In 2017, Ramon was briefly loaned to Israeli club Maccabi Tel Aviv, where he played only 3 matches.

 On 10 March 2020 Ramon signed with Cruzeiro.
 He debuted for the team on 15 March in a match against Coimbra Esporte Clube.